calebfoss/p5-marker/README.md

 My target audience for Marker are folks focused on creative work, rather than learning programming concepts.

+## Syntax

+Attribute values are evaluated as JavaScript, so JS syntax applies.

+All names are written in snake case, which looks_like_this: all lowercase with words separated by underscores.
+This is because DOM attributes are case insensitive.

 ## Core concepts

-### Case

-Marker uses snake case, which looks_like_this, meaning names are written in all lowercase with words separated by underscores.

 ### Elements